Business Development Consulting for Software & Hardware Companies

 Typical Business Development Consulting Engagements:

-- Drive or assist with new growth strategic planning
+- Assist with new growth strategic planning

 - Initial market research, market development and initial sales calls to validate a concept